 We trust that our children are competent and capable, and ensure that they are given opportunities to do things for themselves.
 We intervene as little as possible so that they may experience the sense of accomplishment from doing something on their own.

 Social and Emotional Support

-We acknowledge children’s emotions and support them to work through them in an authentic way.
-We see conflict as an opportunity for learning, and we support children to develop the communication skills to resolve conflict in a safe way.
+We acknowledge children’s emotions and support them to work through these emotions in an authentic way.
+We see conflict as an opportunity for learning, and we support children to develop the communication skills needed to resolve conflict in a safe way.

 A Safe, Challenging, and Predictable Environment

 Children are given freedom to explore and choose their own play, which empowers them to investigate what is important to them and fosters a lifelong love of learning.

 What Does This Mean For Your Child's Day?

 We have a bonded and connected team, who speak respectfully to one another.
 This role models great relationships for our children and allows our team to enjoy being together.

 We will encourage our children to learn and feel their emotions.
 This can be as simple as the language we use, like "I can see you are feeling angry", or by allowing them to sit with that emotion with our support.
 In moments of conflict we offer support, allowing the children to resolve the conflict.

 Children at Oma Rāpeti are empowered and involved in processes and decisions and they take ownership of their spaces within the centre.
 They are an integral part of the routines, rituals and events in our Oma Rāpeti home.